 Skip to content

-Moreover, we are committed to our community.
-Our instructors actively support efforts to open more climbing opportunities in theMinnewaska State Park Preserve by participating in rare plant and animal studies and assisting in the removal of invasive species.
-We also train yearly with NYS DEC and Mohonk Preserve rangers on High Angle Rescue.
+We are also dedicated to our community and actively support efforts to expand climbing opportunities in the Minnewaska State Park Preserve.
+Our instructors participate in rare plant and animal studies and assist in invasive species removal.
+Additionally, we train with NYS DEC and Mohonk Preserve rangers yearly on High Angle Rescue to maintain the highest level of safety for our clients.

-Mountain Skills Climbing Guides are true Gunkies: most of us live locally and climb daily in our beloved Gunks, Adirondacks, Delaware Water Gap and Catskill Mountains.
+Mountain Skills Climbing Guides are true Gunkies: most of us live locally and climb daily in our beloved Gunks, Adirondacks, Delaware Water Gap, and Catskill Mountains.

 Doug Ferguson